2004 Ingoldmells bus crash

-At around 17:00 BST on 11 April 2004, a double-decker bus was involved in a collision with a car and a number of pedestrians outside the Fantasy Island amusement park on Sea Lane in Ingoldmells, Lincolnshire.
+At around 17:00 BST on 11 April 2004, a double-decker bus was involved in a collision with a car and a number of pedestrians outside the Fantasy Island amusement park on Sea Lane in Ingoldmells, Lincolnshire, England.
 The collision killed five pedestrians and injured six more.

-The bus, a Volvo double-decker operated by Lincolnshire RoadCar, was operating a scheduled passenger service between Skegness and Chapel St Leonards when the driver, 50-year-old Stephen Topasna, dangerously drove the vehicle on Sea Lane in Ingoldmells.
+The bus, a Volvo double-decker operated by Lincolnshire RoadCar with registration number Y903 OTL, was operating a scheduled passenger service between Skegness and Chapel St Leonards when the driver, 50-year-old Stephen Topasna, dangerously drove the vehicle on Sea Lane in Ingoldmells.
 The bus veered onto the pavement, striking a number of pedestrians, before swerving back into the road coming to a stop after colliding with a BMW car just beyond a pelican crossing, where it had struck another group of pedestrians.

 With five fatalities, the Ingoldmells bus crash was the worst incident involving a bus in the United Kingdom since the M40 minibus crash in 1993.
 The incident remained the deadliest bus collision in the United Kingdom during the 21st century until it was surpassed by the 2017 M1 motorway crash involving a minibus.

 Incident

 The bus was being driven along Sea Lane in Ingoldmells, close to the Fantasy Island amusement park, at the time of the incident.
 Immediately prior to the collision, driver Stephen Topasna pulled the bus into a bus stop in a lay-by by the side of the road in order to pick up passengers.
 The deaths occurred as Topasna accelerated the bus away from the lay-by.
-Claiming pedal confusion, which was disputed by the judge,Topasna claimed the bus inexplicably accelerated instead of braking, leading to a loss of control.
+Claiming pedal confusion, which was disputed by the judge, Topasna claimed the bus inexplicably accelerated instead of braking, leading to a loss of control.

 The bus continued to accelerate for 22 seconds after pulling away from the bus stop, reaching a top speed of 41 mph before losing control and mounting the pavement.
 Passengers on board reported hearing the driver shouting that the bus had no brakes.
 After losing control, the bus struck a number of pedestrians on the pavement, before veering back into the road.
 The bus then struck a BMW car in the road, before failing to stop in time for a pelican crossing, striking a group of pedestrians on the crossing before finally coming to a halt 176 metres after setting off.

 The incident occurred on the busiest day of the year for the amusement park, and the area was busy with pedestrians.
 A total of five pedestrians were killed and injured were six more, including two critically.
 One person remained trapped underneath the bus for around half an hour after it came to a halt.
 Three people were pronounced dead immediately at the site of the accident; a fourth died several hours later, while a fifth pedestrian died the following day in hospital.